nextstrain/augur/README.md

 [Documentation](https://nextstrain-augur.readthedocs.io) is built using [Sphinx](http://sphinx-doc.org/) and hosted on [Read The Docs](https://readthedocs.org/).
 Versions of the documentation for each augur release and git branch are available and preserved.
+Read The Docs is updated automatically from commits and releases on GitHub.

 Documentation is mostly written as [reStructuredText](http://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html) (.rst) files, but they can also be Markdown (.md) files.
 There are advantages to both formats: